Liquid has just spilled on your computer or device. Stop! Take a deep breath. The next steps you take are critically important…

 Connecting Point’s Spill Cleaning Service

-We charge our standard $29.99 system diagnosis for checking the computer and determining the extent of the spill damage.
-When you bring your computer in for a spill evaluation, we completely disassemble it and clean the affected parts.
-Then we reassemble the computer and test it to determine if any of the parts need to be replaced.
-A technician will then call you with the cost to replace any damaged parts; at that point you can choose to continue the repair or move onto a new machine.
+We charge our standard $29.99 system diagnosis for checking your computer or device and determining the extent of the damage caused by the spill.
+When you bring your computer or device in for a spill evaluation, we completely disassemble it and clean the affected parts.
+Then we reassemble the unit and test it to determine if any of the parts need to be replaced.
+A technician will then call you with the cost to replace any damaged parts; at that point you can choose to continue the repair or move onto a new device or computer.

 Liquid Spill Cleaning FAQ (Frequently Asked Questions)